A hybrid framework for estimating nonlinear functions of quantum states

-\emph{Concluding remarks}.--- The hybrid framework proposed here utilizes the partial coherent power of the NISQ devices and can act as a subroutine for many quantum information tasks, for instance, characterizing quantum chaos \cite{Joshi2022Probing,McGinley2022scrambling} and measuring entanglement \cite{ketterer2019characterizing,neven2021symmetry,Yu2021Optimal,liu2022detecting} in many-body systems.
-Note that the framework reduces to previous RM protocol and shadow estimation when the copy number under control $t=1$ in Algorithm \ref{algo:tShadow}, and the advantage essentially comes from the coherent processing few-copy of the state.
+\emph{Concluding remarks}.---The hybrid framework proposed here utilizes the partial coherent power of quantum devices and can act as a subroutine for many quantum information tasks, for instance, measuring entanglement \cite{ketterer2019characterizing,neven2021symmetry,Yu2021Optimal,liu2022detecting}, characterizing quantum chaos \cite{Joshi2022Probing,McGinley2022scrambling}, and constructing quantum algorithms \cite{Xiao2021Hybrid,Lubasch2020nonlinear,Yamamoto2021metrology}.
+Note that the framework reduces to previous RM protocols as $t=1$ in Algorithm \ref{algo:tShadow}, and the advantage essentially comes from the coherent processing the few-copy state.
 So it is intriguing to build the ultimate result of this replica advantage \cite{chen2022exponential,huang2022Science} considering the limited quantum memory.
 Moreover, it is also appealing to extend the current framework to quantum channel \cite{Chen2021Robust,Helsen2021Estimating,Kunjummen2021process,Levy2021Process} and boson or fermion systems \cite{Elben2018Random,Zhao2021Fermionic}.

-\emph{Acknowledgements}--- Y.Z. is supported by the start-up funding of Fudan University.
-Z.L. is supported by the National Natural Science Foundation of China Grants No.~11875173 and No.~12174216 and the National Key Research and Development Program of China Grants No.~2019QY0702 and No.~2017YFA0303903.
+\emph{Acknowledgements}--- Y.Z. is supported by National Natural Science Foundation of China(NSFC) Grant No. 12205048 and the start-up funding of Fudan University.
+Z.L. is supported by NSFC Grants No.~11875173 and No.~12174216 and the National Key Research and Development Program of China Grants No.~2019QY0702 and No.~2017YFA0303903.

 \onecolumngrid